developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/ShortcutCreator/index.md

 ---

 ##Overview
 Shortcuts on a mobile device are small files that launch an application with a set of specific settings contained in the shortcut file.
 Depending on the app, some shortcuts can even invoke some of the app's functions, such as the phone dialer or sound recorder.
-On Enterprise Browser, each shortcut can contain a separate start page for the app and also can link to a custom config.xml file with as many runtime settings as required.
-On devices running Android, EB shortcuts also can have separate icons.
+On Enterprise Browser, each shortcut can contain a separate start page for the app and can also link to a custom `config.xml` file with as many runtime settings as required.
+On devices running Android, different EB shortcuts can have different icons.

 ## Shortcut Utility
-Shortcut Utility is a Windows tool that quickly creates shortcuts for Enterprise Browser apps for Android and Windows Mobile/CE and can deploy them directly to devices.
+The Shortcut Utility is a Windows tool that quickly creates shortcuts for Enterprise Browser apps for Android or Windows Mobile/CE and can deploy them directly to devices.
 From a single screen, the tool can create and deploy multiple shortcuts, each with a unique name, startpage URL and Config.xml file, if desired.
 Shortcuts for different platforms can be created at one time and easily deployed en masse to their respective platforms using a Mobile Device Management (MDM) system.

-Shortcut Utility is included with Zebra Enterprise Browser 1.3.
+The Shortcut Utility was introduced with Enterprise Browser 1.3. **As of version EB 1.8, there are separate versions of the utility for targeting devices running Android and Windows Mobile/CE**.

->**IMPORTANT: This tool relies on settings in the Config.xml**, a device-resident file that controls all runtime settings for Enterprise Browser.
+>**IMPORTANT: This tool relies on settings in** `Config.xml`, a device-resident file that controls all runtime settings for Enterprise Browser.
 For help editing Config.xml files, please refer to the [Config Editor utility guide](../ConfigEditor) and the [Config.xml Reference](../configreference).

 ### QUICK STEPS
 1. Use these instructions only after [installing Enterprise Browser](../setup) (version 1.3 is required).
-2. Open Shortcut Utility and **select a platform** (Android or Windows Mobile/CE).
+2. Open the Shortcut Utility and **select a platform** (Android or Windows Mobile/CE).
 3. **Select Default or Custom** Config.xml (if Custom, navigate to the file).
 4. **Enter a name** for the shortcut.
 5. **Specify a start page** (fully qualified path or URL).